What do narcissists fear?

 They can not stand being ignored.
 This is why they usually have back up people around.
 So they can get what they need from others.
 While trying to destroy you because you disrespected them by ignoring them, they would rather be hated than ignored.

 Where most healthy people don’t want to be ignored or ignore others, why going no contact can leave you with feelings of guilt, as we want to be liked, be able to communicate and compromise with others, want to end any conflict and any pain.
-Whereas a narcissist often lacks in object consistency, so if they perceive that someone has criticised them in any way, they will not care for that person and go for the silent treatment, yet as they feel entitled and superior, as they require attention from others if someone falls silent and ignores the narcissist, this angers a narcissist deeply, and they will often up theirs games to get negative attention.
+Whereas a narcissist often lacks in object consistency, so if they perceive that someone has criticised them in any way, they will not care for that person and go for the silent treatment.
+Yet, as they feel entitled and superior, as they require attention from others if someone falls silent and ignores the narcissist, this angers a narcissist deeply.
+They will often up their games to get negative attention.